matplotlib/matplotlib/doc/api/prev_api_changes/api_changes_3.1.0.rst

 ticker class*.  ``xaxis.minor.locator()`` now includes positions that collide with ``xaxis.major.locator()``, but ``xaxis.get_minorticklocs()`` does not.

+You can control this behavior via the ``.remove_overlap`` attribute on the minor locator.

 If you were relying on both the major and minor tick labels to appear on the same tick, you may need to update your code.
 For example, the following snippet labeled days using major ticks, and hours and minutes using minor